LHCb-Milano/LHCb-MI-Computing/docs/sysadmin/sysadmin.md

 In the `admin` directory there are some tools to help with system adiministration.

 The `skel` directory contains some useful file to use as skeleton home for new users.
 You should have these files inside `/etc/skel`.

+*Every system administrator is advised to checkout this repository locally*.